English is often privileged to the detriment of Spanish.

 But be careful not to rest on your laurels: pass the TOEFL, IELTS or and your teacher certification, so you can offer lessons catered to the widest range of Spanish learners!

 Discover more ways to become a Spanish teacher without a teaching certificate...

 Getting your bachelor’s degree in a foreign language, such as Spanish, will open doors for you in the world of Spanish teaching and tutoring.
 But be careful before you enroll in such a degree—you should already have developed good language skills!

-A comparative literature degree will also push you to choose two or three languages, and to study the literature of those languages in addition to your written and oral comprehension.
+After sitting your GCSEs and A-Levels in Spanish, you may choose to pursue a Comparative Literature degree, which will also push you to choose two or three languages, and to study the literature of those languages in addition to your written and oral comprehension.